 Rock Salt vs Ice Melt

 With the holidays coming around the corner, it is an excellent time to start planning for your winter needs!
-We all understand the challenge of keeping our feet under us in icy and snowy weather.
-When there is a fall risk, it is essential to ensure that you are taking adequate precautions to keep everyone safe.
-Historically, laying down rock salt or ice melt has been an effective way to keep the slippery ice from accumulating on your sidewalks and driveways.
-As chemical technology advances, new products for melting ice have appeared on the market, and it can sometimes be challenging to decide which product to use for your home or business.
-To determine the best option, you should understand how the different products work to reduce ice coverage.
+We all know the challenge of keeping our feet under us in icy and snowy weather.
+When there is a fall risk, it is essential to ensure that you are taking adequate precautions.
+Historically, laying down rock salt or ice melt has been an effective way to keep your sidewalks and driveways safe.
+As chemical technology advances, new products for melting ice have appeared on the market.
+It can sometimes be challenging to decide which product to use for your home or business.
+To determine the best option, you should understand how different products work to reduce ice coverage.

 Rock Salt: Sodium Chloride